Mobile UX designer

 Facebook, for example, utilizes a fly-out style menu that is less obtrusive and therefore saves on a lot of screen real estate.

 It seems almost sacrilegious to say it, but Apple seems to be following Microsoft’s lead with clean two-dimensional designs instead of the faux textures and stylized graphics of the past.
-A great development and I love the honesty of this new simplistic style.
+Great development and I love the honesty of this new simplistic style.
 Microsoft deserves more credit.

 Images and Content are Key